joeheaton/joeheaton/README.md

 # [Joe Heaton.dev](https://www.heaton.dev/)

-- I have a [Website](https://www.heaton.dev/), you can find more ways to get a hold of me there!
+I post about 🤖Technology, 🕸️High Performance Computing, 🌧️Cloud, 🧑‍💻DevOps & more on [heaton.dev](https://www.heaton.dev/), [twitter](https://twitter.com/Heaton_dev) & [linkedin](https://www.linkedin.com/in/joeheatondev/)!

-- Sometimes I [Tweet](https://twitter.com/Heaton_dev) about HPC
+⚪️ Did you know that you too can write a message here by creating a repo with the same name as your username and populating the README.md!

-Did you know that you too can write a message here by creating a repo named the same as your username and populating the README.md!
+💬 Feel free to reach out if you want to talk tech or you have a problem I can help you solve! 🦾